jchenedu/Lab11/README.md

 # Lab11

-HTML for Lab 11 of CISC 3140
+HTML file for Lab 11, which is a simple static page with my favorite places to visit and my favorite restaurants.